jkurian/rust_hashmap/README.md

-# Hashmap and Hashset implementation in rust
+# Hashmap implementation in rust
 * This repo contains a basic implementation of a HashMap

 ## Hashmap